boris-kz/CogAlg/README.md

 .

-The most similar experimentally successful method is recently introduced CapsNet.
-Here are similarities:
+The nearest experimentally successful method is recently introduced “capsules”.
+Some similarities to CogAlg:
-- they also output multi-variate vectors, “encapsulating” multiple properties, similar to my patterns
+- capsules also output multi-variate vectors, “encapsulating” multiple properties, similar to my patterns
 - these properties also include coordinates and dimensions, compared to compute differences and ratios
 - these distances and proportions are also compared to find “equivariance” or affine transformations
-- they also use direct level-to-level feedback (dynamic routing), vs. trans-hidden-level backprop in ANN
+- capsules also send direct feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN

-But measure of similarity (or "agreement" in dynamic routing) in CapsNet is still an unprincipled dot product, vs. conceptually consistent compression in CogAlg.
-This is important, selection criterion is a core of algorithm.
-Also, CapsNet use CNN layers to recognize basic features, which are then fed to capsule layers.
+But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product, vs. conceptually consistent compression in CogAlg.
+This is critical, selection criterion is a core of my  algorithm.
+And CapsNet use CNN layers to recognize basic features, which are then fed to capsule layers.
 But in a truly general method, the same principles must apply on all stages of processing, any differention should be learned rather than built-in.
 All variables in my patterns are derived by incrementally complex comparison.

 In current implementation, capsules contain only probability and pose variables.
-My patterns have match instead of probability, and also encapsulate differences among lower-level properties, as well as their pose.
+My patterns have match instead of probability, and include lower-level properties, with their matches and differences, as well as pose.
 In my terms, Hinton’s equivariance is a match between variables representing differences and distances.
 After being summed within pattern, these derivatives are evaluated to extend intra-pattern search and for feedback.
 These are direct consequences of having comparison as a common atomic operation for all stages of CogAlg.

 Also, my hierarchy is a dynamic pipeline: pattern is displaced from its level by a miss to new input, then forwarded to existing or newly formed higher level.
 Which means that higher-level patterns include lower-level variables, in addition to newly derived ones.
-Such pattern hierarchy and variable sub-hierarchy are dynamic, they expand with experience.
-This is fundamentally superior to fixed design of CapsNet.
+So, both hierarchy of patterns per system and sub-hierarchy of variables per pattern expand with experience.
+This is fundamentally superior to static design of CapsNet.

 Another method similar to mine is hierarchical clustering.
 But conventional clustering defines match as inverted difference between inputs.
 This is the opposite of ANN, which computes match but no difference.
 And it’s also wrong: match is a common subset of comparands, distinct from and complementary to the difference between them.
 Both should be computed because each has independent predictive value.